1964 Brinks Hotel bombing: Background and planning

 According to the historian Mark Moyar, it was a six-story building and had 193 bedrooms, although The New York Times reported that the building had eight stories and had 60 bedrooms that housed two people each.
-The building was L-shaped.
-The building was surrounded by a 4.5 m concrete wall, which provided a buffer zone of 15 m from the wall of the actual hotel.
+The building was L-shaped and was surrounded by a 4.5 m concrete wall, which provided a buffer zone of 15 m from the wall of the hotel.
 The buffer zone was used as a carpark and the streets adjoining the hotel were heavily lit and guarded by Vietnamese personnel at all times.
-However, the sentries had a reputation for being lax patrollers, as US journalists often entered the compound late in the evenings without being checked.
+The sentries had a reputation for being lax patrollers, as US journalists often entered the compound late in the evenings without being checked.

 The Vietcong duo observed their target over the next month, mixing with the crowds in the busy street outside.
 Noting that South Vietnamese officers mingled freely with Americans, they obtained ARVN uniforms from Saigon's black market, enabling them to get closer.
 Xuan disguised himself as a military chauffeur, while his partner dressed as a South Vietnamese major.
 They mingled with the real officers so that they could copy their mannerisms, speaking style and even their way of smoking.
 The Vietcong pair then procured the two cars and explosives needed for the operation.

 The Vietcong commanders had planned the venture with two aims in mind.
 Firstly, by attacking an American institution in the heart of the heavily guarded capital, the bombing would demonstrate the Vietcong's ability to strike against the Americans in Vietnam, should the United States decide to launch air raids against North Vietnam.
 Secondly, the attack would demonstrate to the South Vietnamese public that the Americans were vulnerable and could not be relied upon for protection.
 Xuan added that "all the crimes committed by the Americans were directed from this nerve center".
-In the month leading up to the attack, South Vietnamese military intelligence had seized communist documents indicating a strategy of attacking US military targets in urban areas during the Christmas period in order to lower the morale of the US public and therefore turn opinion against intervention in Vietnam.
+In the month leading up to the attack, South Vietnamese military intelligence had seized communist documents indicating a strategy of attacking US military targets in urban areas during the Christmas period in order to lower the morale of the US public and turn opinion against intervention in Vietnam.
 He recalled that the number of American officers at the Brinks Hotel had swelled on Christmas Eve because they were using the building to coordinate their celebrations, and that the attack would therefore cause more casualties than on a normal day.